Resources

 For ensure: absent, the status check filters Changed and Stable lists to only include files that actually exist on disk.
 This means after a successful removal, the scaffold is considered absent even if the target directory still exists with unrelated files.
 Purged files never affect the absent stability check.

-Source Resolution
+Source resolution

 The source property is resolved relative to the manager’s working directory when it is a relative path.
 URL sources (with a scheme) are passed through unchanged.
 This allows manifests bundled with template directories to use relative paths.

-Template Environment
+Template environment

 Templates receive the full template environment, which provides access to: